 Limited 10-Year Manufacturer Warranty.

-Although I haven’t tested the Lexar Silver series in the Sony A7rV yet, it also has a great tested sustain speed and fantastic read and write speeds and is priced very competitively against the SD UHS-II v90 memory cards.
+Although I haven’t tested the Lexar Silver series in the Sony A7rV yet, it has a great tested sustain speed and fantastic read and write speeds and is priced very competitively against the SD UHS-II v90 memory cards.

 Lexar CFexpress Type-A Silver Series